GCA of Hawaii’s Multiple Employer Welfare Arrangement (MEWA) Plan

 - NEXUS Requirement – Non-contractor member companies are allowed to join the GCA MEWA plan if they have sufficient nexus with the construction industry.
 If your company provides general business services/products outside of the construction industry, your company may not qualify for membership in the GCA MEWA HMSA plan.

-If your company meets the above requirements, you will need to certify your compliance in the Participation Agreement, and your company will be considered eligible to be enrolled in the GCA MEWA Group Plan.
+If your company meets the above requirements, you will need to certify your compliance in the Participation Agreement, and your company will be considered eligible to be enrolled in the GCA MEWA Group Plan, effective date of July 1, 2022.